Inflammatory bowel disease (IBD) may originate in the digestive system, but it also impacts overall physical and mental health.

 Living with a chronic condition like IBD isn't just difficult physically.
 People often have trouble coping with the effect the disease has on their quality of life.
 Depression and anxiety are common among those with IBD.

-UPMC designed the Visceral Inflammation and Pain (VIP) Center to treat the psychological impact of IBD with:
+UPMC designed the Pittsburgh Program for Gut-Brain Health (PGH) to treat the psychological impact of IBD with:

-Our VIP Center doctors also help treat the chronic pain that can accompany this disease.
+Our doctors also help treat the chronic pain that can accompany this disease through the PGH program.

 Our IBD clinical trials unit focuses on finding new medical options for people who haven't found relief of symptoms from existing medications or previous surgeries for Crohn's disease and ulcerative colitis.